OpenTechSchool/html-css-beginners/source/core/portfolio-2.rst

 There are four different positioning methods.

+Static positioning
-**Static positioning** A statically positioned box is one that is in normal flow, from top to bottom.
+    A statically positioned box is one that is in normal flow, from top to bottom.

+Fixed Positioning
-**Fixed Positioning** An element with fixed position is positioned relative to the browser window.
+    An element with fixed position is positioned relative to the browser window.
 What makes it possible is: position: fixed.
 After setting this, you can play with changing the position, adding a different pixel value to top, bottom, left or right positioning.

+Relative Positioning
-**Relative Positioning** A relatively positioned element is positioned relative to its normal position.
+    A relatively positioned element is positioned
+    relative to its normal position.
 Elements that come after a relatively-positioned element behave as if the relatively-positioned element was still in its ‘normal flow’ position - leaving a gap for it.
     What makes it possible is: position: relative.
 After setting this, you can play with changing the position, adding a different pixel value to top, bottom, left or right positioning.

-**Absolute Positioning**
+Absolute Positioning
     An absolutely positioned box is moved out of the normal flow entirely.
     What makes it possible is: position: absolute.
 After setting this, you can play with changing the position, adding a different pixel value to top, bottom, left or right positioning.

-**Overlapping Elements: z-index property**
+Overlapping Elements: z-index property
     When elements are positioned outside of the normal flow, they can overlap other elements.
 The z-index property specifies the stack order of an element (which element should be placed in front of, or behind, the others).
 What make it possible is: z-index: n°pixel.

 Knowing all that, create your own home page!

+If you want to learn more about positioning,
+`check this demo out <http://www.barelyfitz.com/screencast/html-training/css/positioning/>`_

 Contact page
 ------------